 6. Our livelihoods are a fraction of our current lifestyle.
 That is, we can easily thrive on far less than we presently consume, indicating that our culture generally accepts idolatry in the form of consumerism, where our purchases define our identity.
 We can easily repent of our idolatrous over-consumption without any threat to our livelihoods (though there may be some industries that need to shrink significantly or die altogether).
 Natural ecosystems are not a necessary victim of our flourishing; there is no ultimate competition between our well-being and that of the rest of the planet's living systems.

-8. The Scriptures repeatedly teach us that we are members of the community of creation, not demi-gods without obligations towards our fellow creatures.
+8. We are members of the community of creation, not demi-gods without obligations towards our fellow creatures.
+Anthropocentric domination is a misreading of godly human authority as caring service.
+(Genesis 1-2)

 9. We need the extra-human creation in order to fulfil our role (and they need us) in joining together in praise of the Creator (e.g. Pss 96; 148).